lyl24/lyl24-ece4960/lab5.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XmgMZ5YOdYw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We then hooked up a motor driver to an oscilloscope, and we uploaded a simple script to the Artemis.
 In the script, we used ```analogWrite``` and set the speed to a value of 150.
-As seen in the output on the oscilloscope display below, we can use PWM to control the duty cycle and therefore control the speed of the wheels.
+As seen in the output on the oscilloscope display below, we can write an analog value to the board as a digital PWM signal, and we can control the duty cycle and thus the speed of the wheels.

 ![Oscilloscope](images/lab5/oscilloscope 2.jpg)